 In addition, the Company is required to maintain available statutory economic capital and surplus at a level to meet it's ECR.
 The BMA has also established a target capital level equal to 120% of the applicable ECR, which is not a required level of capital, but serves as an early warning tool to the BMA.
-The Company is currently completing its 2021 BSCR, which must be filed with the BMA on or before April 30, 2022, and at this time, the Company believes it will exceed the target capital level.
+The Company is currently completing its 2022 BSCR, which must be filed with the BMA on or before April 30, 2023, and at this time, the Company believes it will exceed the target capital level.

-The statutory capital and surplus, required minimum statutory capital and surplus and unrestricted net assets of the Company are detailed below:
+The statutory capital and surplus and required minimum statutory capital and surplus of the Company are detailed below:

-At December 31, 2021 2020 Statutory capital and surplus (1) \$ 2,251,037 \$ 2,134,568 Required minimum statutory capital and surplus 368,753 294,503 Unrestricted net assets (2) 637,720 735,443
+At December 31, 2022 2021 Statutory capital and surplus (1) \$ 2,667,639 \$ 2,251,038 Required minimum statutory capital and surplus (1) 422,871 368,753

-1) DaVinci's capital and surplus is based on the relevant insurer's statutory financial statements and required statutory capital and surplus is based on the minimum solvency margin.
+1) Statutory capital and surplus is based on the relevant insurer's statutory financial statements and required statutory capital and surplus is based on the minimum solvency margin.